 Velgam Vehera

-Velgam Vehera is an ancient Buddhist shrine, located about 14km north-west of Trincomalee next to the Trincomalee – Horowupothana road.
+Velgam Vehera is an ancient Buddhist shrine located about 14 km northwest of Trincomalee next to the Trincomalee – Horowpothana road.
 The temple was built by King Devanampiya Tissa in about 240 BC.
-It was renovated by many kings – King Bhatiya Agbo VI, Vijayabahu I and Maha Parakramabahu.
-Finally it was renovated by Tamil Buddhists who emigrated from South India.
-It was declared as an archaeological reserve in 1934.
+It was renovated by many kings– King Bhatiya Agbo VI, Vijayabahu I, and Maha Parakramabahu.
+Finally, it was renovated by Tamil Buddhists who emigrated from South India.
+It was declared an archaeological reserve in 1934.
 The excavations revealed some evidence of a stupa in ruins and a brick image house.
-The architecture of the Velgam Vehera belongs to both the Anuradhapura and the Polonnaruwa period.
-Furthermore, the excavations proved that the original image house had been restored by the Cholas, who imposed their own architecture influence (South Indian).
-A 2-metre Buddha image made of limestone and with finely modelled features was dug out from the bottom of a cistern which had apparently been built to contain drainage water.
-The statue had been at the bottom completely covered with earth and debris.
+The architecture of the Velgam Vehera belongs to both the Anuradhapura and the Polonnaruwa periods.
+Furthermore, the excavations proved that the original image house had been restored by the Cholas, who imposed their own architectural influence (South Indian).
+A 2-meter Buddha image made of limestone and with finely modeled features was dug out from the bottom of a cistern, which had apparently been built to contain drainage water.
+The statue had been at the bottom, completely covered with earth and debris.

 © All Rights Reserved.